 Differences in values of African-American and White lower-class children do exist, but educators can use shared values when planning classes.
 Apparently neither race nor social class significantly determines one's values; values differ within social classes and races according to other variables.

+[Exhibit C: Title page-Doctoral dissertations]

-[2.5"]
+[2.5"] Andrews University

 Seventh-day Adventist Theological Seminary [appropriate school title]

-[4"] STUDY OF THE CRITERIA AND SELECTIVE PROCESSES [2-line title FOR ADMISSION OF UNDERGRADUATE STUDENTS is double TO SEVENTH-DAY ADVENTIST COLLEGES spaced; 3 or AND UNIVERSITIES more lines are single spaced.]
+[4.5"] STUDY OF THE CRITERIA AND SELECTIVE PROCESSES FOR ADMISSION OF UNDERGRADUATE STUDENTS TO SEVENTH-DAY ADVENTIST COLLEGES AND UNIVERSITIES [2-line title is double spaced; 3 or more lines are single spaced.]

-A Dissertation
+[6"] A Dissertation

 Presented in Partial Fulfillment

-of the Requirements for the Degree
+of the Requirements for the Degree [or appropriate

-Doctor of Philosophy
+Doctor of Philosophy degree pursued]

-[or appropriate degree pursued]

-Mary Jane White June 2005 Andrews University

-Seventh-day Adventist Theological Seminary

-[4.5"] DEVELOPING A STRATEGY TO EVANGELIZE CHINESE IMMIGRANTS [2-line title is double IN ATLANTA, GEORGIA spaced; 3 or more lines are single spaced.]

-[6"] A Project Dissertation Presented in Partial Fulfillment of the Requirements for the Degree Doctor of Ministry by Samuel Olsen August 2010 [2.5"]

-College of Arts and Sciences [appropriate school]

-[4.5"] DEVELOPMENTAL GENE CONTROL IN ASPERGILLUS

-A Thesis

-Presented in Partial Fulfillment of the Requirements for the Degree Master of Science by Milton Tsung Chiu 2006

-College of Arts and Sciences [appropriate school]

-[4.5"] THE FACES OF ALIENATION IN SELECTED WORKS

-OF V. S. NAIPAUL

-[If title requires more than two 4 3/4-inch lines, arrange in three or more single-spaced lines, in inverted pyramid.]

-An Honors Project

-Presented in Partial Fulfillment

-of the Requirements for HONS497 Senior Honors

-Research in English

-Joy V. Roberts

-June 2007

-[Exhibit G: Approval page-Education: Ph.D. and Ed.D.]

-[2"] STUDY OF THE CRITERIA AND SELECTIVE PROCESSES FOR ADMISSION OF UNDERGRADUATE STUDENTS TO SEVENTH-DAY ADVENTIST COLLEGES AND UNIVERSITIES

-[3.5"] A dissertation presented in partial fulfillment of the requirements for the degree Doctor of Philosophy [Doctor of Education]
+[8.5"] by

 Mary Jane White

-Chair: Robert Williamson
+June 2012

+[Exhibit D: Title page-DMin project documents]

+[2.5"] Andrews University Seventh-day Adventist Theological Seminary [4.5"] DEVELOPING A STRATEGY TO EVANGELIZE CHINESE IMMIGRANTS IN ATLANTA, GEORGIA [2-line title is double spaced; 3 or more lines are single spaced.]
+[6"] A Project Document Presented in Partial Fulfillment of the Requirements for the Degree Doctor of Ministry [8.5"] by Samuel Olsen August 2012

+[Exhibit E: Title page-Master's theses]

+[2.5"] Andrews University College of Arts and Sciences [appropriate school] [4.5"] DEVELOPMENTAL GENE CONTROL IN ASPERGILLUS [6"] A Thesis Presented in Partial Fulfillment of the Requirements for the Degree Master of Science [8.5"] by Milton Tsung Chiu 2011

+[Exhibit F: Title page-undergraduate Honors projects]

+[2.5"] Andrews University College of Arts and Sciences [appropriate school] [4.5"] THE FACES OF ALIENATION IN SELECTED WORKS OF V. S. NAIPAUL [If title requires more than two 4 3/4-inch lines, arrange in three or more single-spaced lines, in inverted pyramid.]
+[6"] An Honors Project Presented in Partial Fulfillment of the Requirements for HONS497 Senior Honors Research in English [8.5"] by Joy V. Roberts June 2012

+[Exhibit G: Approval page-Education: PhD and EdD]

+[2"] FOR ADMISSION TO SEVENTH OF UNDERG SELECTIVE PROCESSES RADUATE STUDENTS TIST COLLEGES TIES

+[3.5"] presented of the requ Doct fulfillment or the degree osophy

+[5"] by

+Ma ary Jane W nite

+APPROVAL BY THE COMMITTEE: [6.5"

+Chair: Robe ert Williamson Dean, School of Educ James R. Jeffery cation

-Member: Alice J. Young
+Member: Ali ce J. Young

-Member: Edward L. Smith
+Member: Edw ward L. Smith

-Member: Howard E. Brownburger
+Member: How ward E. Brownburger

-External: Robert J. Ostermann
+External: F Robert J. Osterman Date approved

-Date approved

-Dean, School of Education

-James R. Jeffery